 - The Walt Disney Company

-These websites receive millions of visitors in a month, just because they have applied SEO tactics for great SERP positions.
-You can use a WordPress theme and plugin detector to figure out what theme and plugins they are using
+These websites receive millions of visitors a month, just because they have applied SEO tactics for great SERP positions.

-Welcome to this detailed article, where you can learn the essentials of SEO optimization for WordPress.
-The ideas mentioned below range from advice for beginners to experienced users.
-I hope that once you finish reading this article, you can easily understand what SEO is and how you can optimize your WordPress website SEO for better rankings and traffic.
+In this article, I will teach you the essentials of SEO optimization for WordPress.
+The ideas range from advice for beginners to experienced users.
+At the end of the article, you would have a clear understanding of how you can optimize your WordPress website SEO for better rankings and traffic.

 Sounds good?
 Let’s dive right in.